chung-leong/zigar/zigar-loader/README.md

 handler above.

 With everything in place, start the development server using the command `npm run dev`.
-Open the displayed link with your browser.
+Open the on-screen hyperlink with your browser.
 You should be greeted by the following:

 ![Demo app](./doc/img/screenshot-1.png)